-At the Board of Directors meeting held on 22 February 2018, the directors recommended distribution of cash dividend of 121 fils (2016: Nil fils) per share for the year ended 31 December 2017 and Board of Directors' remuneration of KD 25,000 (2016: KD 25,000).
-The proposed dividend, if approved at the AGM by the shareholders, shall be payable to the shareholders after obtaining the necessary regulatory approvals.
+At the Board of Directors meeting held on 12 March 2017, the directors recommended distribution of cash dividend of Nil (2015: 86 fils) per share for the year ended 31 December 2016 and Board of Directors' remuneration of KD 25,000 (2015: KD 25,000).
+The proposed dividend, if approved, shall be payable to the shareholders registered in the Parent Company's records as of the date of the general assembly meeting.

-Board of Directors' remuneration is within the amount permissible under local regulations and is subject to approval by the annual general assembly of the shareholders of the Parent Company.
+Board of Directors' remuneration is within the amount permissible under local regulations and is subject to approval by the AGM of the shareholders of the Parent Company.